fmi-basel/LSTree/README.md

 ```

-> :warning: **Cuda GPU support and Tensorflow**: we have tested LSTree using specific version for NVIDIA cudatoolkit (version 10.1) and NVIDIA CUDA® Deep Neural Network library (cuDNN) (version 7) libraries that work with Tensorflow 2.3.
+> :warning: **Cuda GPU support and Tensorflow**: we have tested LSTree using specific version for NVIDIA cudatoolkit (version 10.1) and NVIDIA CUDA® Deep Neural Network library (cuDNN) (version 7.6) libraries that work with Tensorflow 2.3.
 This is in accordance to the guidelines from Tensorflow, as specified their [website](https://www.tensorflow.org/install/source#gpu).
-Therefore it is recommended that you have the right NVIDA driver - according to [wandb.ai](https://wandb.ai/wandb/common-ml-errors/reports/How-to-Correctly-Install-TensorFlow-in-a-GPU-Enabled-Laptop--VmlldzozMDYxMDQ) it should be 418.x or higher.
+Therefore it is recommended that you have the right NVIDIA driver - according [NVIDIA website](https://docs.nvidia.com/deploy/cuda-compatibility/) this should be equal or greater than 418.39.
 For more information please visit the [tensorflow.org](https://www.tensorflow.org/) website.

 Considering the NVIDIA driver to be already installed, please install the cuda related libraries via: